-&lt;sup>121 Id.
-The regulation allows hedges of the actual amount of the sale or purchase or an anticipatory hedge (a hedge placed in advance of the actual sale or purchase of the commodity) up to the amount of the commodity typically bought or sold over a 12 month period.
+$^{121}$ Id.
+The regulation allows hedges of the actual amount of the sale or purchase of an anticipatory hedge (a hedge placed in advance of the actual sale or purchase of the commodity) up to the amount of the commodity typically bought or sold over a 12-month period.
 The CFTC permits these bona fide hedgers to apply for exemptions from the spot month limits.
 Id. at §§1.47, 1.48.